moody-guru/Event-Finder/README.md

 Dynamic UI with Images: Displays event details along with a relevant image for each event (if available from Ticketmaster), enhancing visual appeal.
 Includes fallback placeholders for missing or error-prone images.

 Smooth UI Animations (Intersection Observer API): Utilizes the Intersection Observer API to create subtle fade-in and slide-up animations for event listings as they scroll into view, improving the user experience.

-Dark Theme Support: The frontend is styled with a dark theme, adapting to user system preferences for a comfortable viewing experience in low-light environments.

 Secure API Handling (Backend Proxy): All API calls to external services (Ticketmaster, Gemini) are routed through a Node.js Express backend server.
 This keeps sensitive API keys secure on the server-side and prevents their exposure in the frontend.